Caroline Sharpe, soprano, Andy Harris, trumpet, and Fergus Black, organ

 Music has always been a great love of Andy Harris from an early age.
 “After playing principal trumpet in the Leicestershire Arts Symphony Orchestra, I continued my studies at the Birmingham Conservatoire under Andy Culshaw.
 In my final year I won the Alfred Corfield;Trumpet Prize.
 My musical career has been very varied, playing a range of pop and classical music, both in the United Kingdom and Europe.
 I recently completed a Master’s degree in Music Performance at Sheffield University gaining a Distinction.
 Currently, I am a Music Leader for brass, in schools with Sheffield Music Hub, in addition to performing in a range of events and functions.”
 Andy's website is www.trumpetjourney.uk, and he also has a YouTube channel.

 Fergus Black was born in Scotland.
 After taking his degree at St. Andrews University, he studied music in the USA at the University of Pennsylvania and at UCLA, before returning to the UK.
-He is semi-retired, and chooses to play in concerts he enjoys with people he likes, and teaches only a few hours each week.
-He continues to conduct the Peterborough Take Note Community Choir and the St Martin’s Singers.
+He is semi-retired, and chooses to play in concerts he enjoys with people he likes.
+He continues to conduct the St Martin’s Singers, and deputises for other keyboard players in rehearsals and church services.
 He lives in Peterborough with his wife, Helen.
 His web site is at www.fergusblackmusic.uk

 Thank you for coming to the concert.
 We hope you enjoyed it as much as we did.